Florida exam calculator

 $5,250.00

-The $0.45 surtax applies because this is not a single-family dwelling.
+The $0.45 surtax applies because this is not a transfer of only a single-family dwelling.

 Recorded mortgage